robinhchoi/robinhchoi.github.io/about.md

 ### My Background

 Born and raised in northern New Jersey.
 Received my bachelor's in mechanical engineering from the University of Michigan.
 Now living in Austin, TX.
-Currently working in analytics at [Quantcast](https://www.quantcast.com), and teaching analytics and visualization at [UT Austin](https://techbootcamps.extendedcampus.utexas.edu/data/).
+Currently working as a quality auditor at Facebook, and teaching analytics and visualization at [UT Austin](https://techbootcamps.extendedcampus.utexas.edu/data/).

 ### Contact me